 - Groups: Divides the fields into groups for presentation and editing.
 Any fields not included get included in an 'other' group.

-- Columns: The fields in the group
+- Columns: The fields in the group listed in an array.

 - Static: (true/false) This group is 'above the fold' and does not change as you switch groups.

 - Record types: Optionally indicates that this group is only relevent to the stated record types..